TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Host/connect window
+	- non-commanding window with property widgets and a start button
+		- since these settings will be critical, we'll hand-write the controls
+	- always save to config local lua on connect/host press

+- Don't use settings_gui.cpp for client/server defaults: simply edit these in connect/host dialogs and save on confirmation

+- Editor-like server vars tweaker accessible by pressing ESC server-side
+	- will have to be commandized properly, just like editor setup's

+- Game events log and chat
+	- Positioning based on input box window
+		- Under the input box window, we can have tabs changeable by ctrl+tab and ctrl+shift+tab
+	- Don't show input box window when chat is not active
+	- Scroll can be added later
+		- If we ever have scrollbar, change range, not coords.
+	- Always show n recent commands.

+- we could begin by writing a simple chat server in order to test connections at all
+	- we could revive our textbox because it was battle tested
+		- actually, let's take imgui since we'll have tabs, collapsing etc for free
+		- note we don't need selection of text, we'll just log entire chat history the simplicity if someone wants to copy
+		- coloring could work by parsing actual content, instead of strangely structurizing commands
+			- e.g. nicknames would always be colorized depending on the faction
+		- wrapping will introduce a problem I guess but only the starting content will be colorized
+			- yeah only the preffix will ever have colors
+		- always wrap when inactive, but when active we can just as well wrap

 - focus on creating a minimal api class for which we will be able to plug anything
 - we'll remove enet shortly